Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 Desember 2025 02.22.03 UTC
+- WIB: Minggu, 14 Desember 2025 03.30.12 UTC
-- WITA: Minggu, 14 Desember 2025 03.22.03 UTC
+- WITA: Minggu, 14 Desember 2025 04.30.12 UTC
-- WIT: Minggu, 14 Desember 2025 04.22.03 UTC
+- WIT: Minggu, 14 Desember 2025 05.30.12 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: funny
+Kategori: success